Skip to main content

 Clinical Initiation

-Bring in your signed Clinical Initiation Form to the Clinical Coordinator.
+Submit your signed Clinical Initiation Form and HS Field-Experience Conduct Agreement to the Clinical Coordinator by the posted deadlines.

 See Mrs. Andrea Pinckard in College of Nursing and Health Sciences, Room 229